nodejs/node-gyp/README.md

 Previously when node had `node-waf` you had to write a `wscript` file.
 The replacement for that is the `binding.gyp` file, which describes the configuration to build your module in a JSON-like format.
+This file gets placed in the root of your package, alongside the `package.json` file.

 A barebones `gyp` file appropriate for building a node addon looks like: